jenniferslagt/web-design-1920/README.md

 ## App

 ## Description
 I made a app <i>for</i> and <i>with</i> Larissa, she is blind and para cycles at a high level.
-In this app she can check her sport schedule with her screenreader en her keyboard.
-You can navigate through the content by using your tab key.
+In this app she can check her sport schedule with her screenreader and her keyboard.

 ## Who is Larissa?
 Larissa is a 26-year-old cyclist and lives in Texel (a Dutch island).
 She trains 6 times a week and wants to use her sport schedule to check her training.
 Larissa is blind, so she uses her screenreader and a keyboard when she visits a webpage.
-Unfortenately, the schedule is made in Excell.
+Larissa has also a dog who guides her, but she prefers to go with someone she knows.
+At the exclusive design principle 'study situation' I've written more about Larrisa.

+## Larissa's schedule (the problem)
+It's not really a problem that Larissa can't see everything: it's a problem that the schedule isn't made to navigate through.
+This schedule is made in Excell, which is exported as a .
 This makes it very hard to navigate through the content.
+Most the time, Larissa's sport "mate" reads the schedule for Larrisa.
+But actually she wants to do it herself.
 So it's my goal to make a web application for her schedule.

-Larissa has also a dog who guides her, but she prefers to go with someone she knows.

-## Larissa's schedule
+## The solution

 ## Exclusive Design principles